-Survivor 34’: Cast Members Share What It Means To Be A Game Changer
+‘Survivor’ 34: Cast Members Share What It Means To Be A Game Changer

 ‘The Secret History Of Twin Peaks’ Reveals More To The Past Story And The Upcoming Showtime Reboot

-The Nuku Tribe:
+Nuku Tribe:

 - Andrea Boehlke (27)

-Previously Played On: Season 22: Redemption Island (Finished 5th and Jury Member) and Season 26: Caramoan (Finished 7th and Jury Member)
+Previously Played On Season 22: Redemption Island (Finished Fifth and Jury Member) and Season 26: Caramoan (Finished Seventh and Jury Member)

 - Brad Culpepper (47)

-Previously Played On: Season 27: Blood vs. Water (Finished 15th out of 20)
+Previously Played On Season 27: Blood vs. Water (Finished 15th out of 20)

 - Sierra Dawn-Thomas (29)

-Previously Played On: Season 30: White, Blue, No Collar (Finished 5th and Jury Member)
+Previously Played On Season 30: White, Blue, No Collar (Finished Fifth and Jury Member)

 - Cirie Fields (45)

-Previously Played On: Season 12: Panama (Finished 4th and Jury member) and Season 16: Micronesia (Finished 3rd and Jury member) and Season 20: Heroes vs. Villains (Finished 17th)
+Previously Played On Season 12: Panama (Finished Fourth and Jury member) and Season 16: Micronesia (Finished Third and Jury member) and Season 20: Heroes vs. Villains (Finished 17th)

 - Sarah Lacina (32)

-Previously Played On: Season 28: Brains vs Brawn vs Beauty (Finished 11th and Jury Member)
+Previously Played On Season 28: Brains vs. Brawn vs. Beauty (Finished 11th and Jury Member)

 - Oscar “Ozzy” Lusth (34)

-Previously Played On: Season 13: Cook Islands (Runner-up) and Season 16: Micronesia (Finished 9th and Jury Member) and Season 23: South Pacific (Finished 4th and Jury Member)
+Previously Played On Season 13: Cook Islands (Runner-up) and Season 16: Micronesia (Finished Ninth and Jury Member) and Season 23: South Pacific (Finished Fourth and Jury Member)

 - Zeke Smith (28)

-Previously Played On: Season 33: Millennials vs Gen X (Finished 9th and Jury Member)
+Previously Played On Season 33: Millennials vs. Gen X (Finished Ninth and Jury Member)

 - James “J.T” Thomas (31)

-Previously Played On: Season 18: Tocantins (Winner) and Season 20: Heroes vs. Villains (Finished 10th)
+Previously Played On Season 18: Tocantins (Winner) and Season 20: Heroes vs. Villains (Finished 10th)

 - Tai Trang (52)

-Previously Played On: Season 32: Brain vs. Brawn vs. Beauty (2nd Runner-up)
+Previously Played On Season 32: Brain vs. Brawn vs. Beauty (Second Runner-up)

 - Debbie Wanner (51)

-Previously Played On: Season 32: Brains vs. Brawn vs. Beauty (Finished 9th)
+Previously Played On Season 32: Brains vs. Brawn vs. Beauty (Finished Ninth)

 So, who would you like to see win this season?